Wikia/guidelines/JSCodingConventions.md

 #### Arrays

-We follow MediaWiki's rules when it comes to defining and accessing arrays: no whitespace before the first value or after the last value in an array, unless it spans multiple lines.
+No whitespace before the first value or after the last value in an array, unless it spans multiple lines.

 ```js
 // both are fine